ManiAm/primes-cpp/README.md

 ### tests/

 This directory contains unit tests for validating the behavior of code in `src/`.
 The project uses [Catch2](https://github.com/catchorg/Catch2) test framework, so `test_calc.cpp` both defines test cases and provides the test runner.
 Tests produce JUnit XML reports, which CI systems can use to visualize pass/fail status and track trends.
-The Catch2 single-header dependency can be pulled in automatically using the Makefile’s deps target or vendored into `tests/vendor/` to avoid network fetches during CI runs.

 ### Makefile